schneidermatic/Elastax/stack-405/README.md

-# stack-015 / Basic Architecture
+# stack-405/ Basic Architecture

-This recipe contains an elastic stack consisting of 1x elasticsearch and 1x kibana node. stack-015 has the trial license and the basic security features enabled.
+This recipe contains an elastic stack consisting of 1x elasticsearch and 1x kibana node. stack-405has the trial license and the basic security features enabled.
 So all license based features are activated (Machine Learning, Watcher etc ...) by default.
 In addition ssl encryption is activated for Kibana so that the 'Alerting' feature is also enabled.